logo

 Harriet’s first six years of childhood were relatively peaceful.
 When she became a teenager, her owner, Dr. Flint (James Norcom) expressed his sexual interest in her.
 Harriet did her best to elude him and asserted her independence, both by establishing a romantic relationship with a free Black man who was a childhood friend, and by employing various ruses to keep Dr. Flint at bay.
 Her efforts did nothing to prevent Mrs. Flint’s jealousy.
 Mrs. Flint blamed Harriet for her husband’s sexual advances.
 Harriet later decided to have a relationship and children with a local man named Mr. Sands (Samuel Treadwell).
 With him, she bore a son named Benjamin (Joseph Jacobs), and a daughter named Ellen (Louisa Jacobs).
 Mr. Sands promised Harriet that he would free their children.
 He employed a speculator who successfully purchased Harriet’s brother William and her two children.
 However, Dr. Flint refused to sell Harriet herself until he could get her to submit to his entreaties for a sexual relationship.
 Only her grandmother, who bore some influence in the community, protected her from rape and further violence, playing on Dr. Flint’s fears of being exposed.

-Harriet hid in an unused pantry in the home of a slave owner.
-The slave owner’s wife had agreed to keep her there until it was safe to move her.
+Harriet hid in an unused pantry in the home of an enslaver.
+The enslavers wife had agreed to keep her there until it was safe to move her.
 Harriet was then taken to her grandmother’s attic, where she remained for seven years until her father’s best friend, Peter, could get her on a ship going north.
-When the opportunity finally arrived, Harriet initially balked, but her grandmother convinced her—the house was becoming less safe.
+When the opportunity finally arrived, Harriet initially balked, but her grandmother convinced her to go because the house was becoming less safe.

-A friendly ship’s captain and sailors took Harriet and her friend Fanny, also a fugitive slave, to Philadelphia.
+A friendly ship’s captain and sailors took Harriet and her friend Fanny, who was also self-emancipated, to Philadelphia.
 In Philadelphia, an African American clergyman and his wife took in Harriet, while one of his friends housed Fanny.
 Soon, the clergyman secured Fanny and Harriet second-class train tickets to New York.
 In New York City, Fanny and Harriet parted ways.

 Harriet ends the narrative by telling the reader that she remained with Mrs. Bruce.
 Though she did not yet have a home of her own, she was free and close to her daughter.